diegosch21/ejemplos-tutoriales/angular/AngularJS.md

             		//..
             	}
             });

+			angular.factory('MyService', function MyService() {
+				this.doSomething = function() {
+					/* DO IT, DO IT NAOW */
+				}
+			});

       - Al inyectarlo en un controlador:
-          - When declaring serviceName as an injectable argument you will be provided with an instance of the function.
+          - When declaring *serviceName* as an injectable argument you will be provided with an instance of the function.
-          - In other words new FunctionYouPassedToService().
+          - In other words `new FunctionYouPassedToService()`.
 This object instance becomes the service object that AngularJS registers and injects later to other services / controllers if required.

     - **FACTORY**: